mithul2412/Churn-Navigator/README.md

 - Deployed on Kubernetes for auto-scaling and reliable real-time inference.

 ### 5. Automation & Notifications
-- **n8n** workflows notify customer success teams or send personalized emails when churn risk is high.
+- **n8n** workflows notify customer success teams or send personalized emails when churn risk is high through LLM agents.

 ---